nengo/nengo/docs/connections.rst

   It will never be run during the simulation.

-  When you define a function in a node, it will be execute on every simulation timestep.
+  When you define a function in a node, it will be executed on every simulation timestep.
   That may lead you to think that the function passed to a connection is executed on every timestep, but that is *not* the case for decoded connections.